FREE Case Evaluation

-Stalking and harassment are serious charges in Maryland, and carry misdemeanor penalties with fines ranging from $300 to $5,000, as well as imprisonment terms ranging from 90 days to 5 years, depending on the nature and severity of the alleged crime.
+Stalking and harassment are serious charges in Maryland, and carry misdemeanor penalties with fines ranging from $300.00 to $5,000.00, as well as imprisonment terms ranging from 90 days to five years, depending on the nature and severity of the alleged crime.
 Harassment and stalking charges are often highly subjective, and come down to unverifiable testimony from the defendant against the plaintiff.
 In order to protect your rights and prove your innocence, your wisest course of action is to hire an experienced Maryland stalking / harassment lawyer with a strong track record of success and in-depth knowledge of harassment and stalking laws as they apply within the state of Maryland.
+Here is more information on Maryland stalking laws.

 Stalking Law Info